complexphoton/MESTI.m/mumps/README.md

 Add this folder of MATLAB interface for MUMPS to the search path of MATLAB using the <code>addpath</code> command in MATLAB, so <code>mesti()</code> can find the function file <code>zmumps.m</code> there.
 You can also have this path to be added every time MATLAB starts by editing <code>startup.m</code> with the <code>edit(fullfile(userpath,'startup.m'))</code> command.

-If you would like to use METIS, but your cluster cannot find METIS libraries by itself when you run MATLAB interface for MUMPS.
-You can append the METIS libraries to your <code>LD_LIBRARYP_PATH</code>
+If you want to use METIS but your cluster cannot find the METIS library when you run the MATLAB interface for MUMPS, you can append the METIS library to your <code>LD_LIBRARYP_PATH</code> by

 ```shell
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$LMETISDIR